DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 creating, and forwarding communication according to community parameters.
 A successful meme is not determined by how well it adheres to the parameters of a true utterance, but rather by its ability to mobilize the unconscious and anxieties of the crowd.
-Bolsonaro's supporters thus pervert the principle of noncontradiction in their discourse.
+Bolsonaro\'s supporters thus pervert the principle of noncontradiction in their discourse.
 While this principle traditionally refers to internal coherence, Brazilian conservatives use it to exclude any disturbances